serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ```

 Note that the error happens where there is a call to `printMe` function.
 If
-there is no call to the function, the error won't be there.
-Let us see what
+there is no call to the function, the error won't be there. ( overlapping
+instance error is triggered by a function call, and not by an instance
+declaration.
+You can put all kinds of overlapping instances in your code, and
+GHC won't bat an eye until you try to call a method in the respective
+typeclass)

-happens in the call site `printMe (5 ::Int)`.
-We have two matching instances
+Let us see what happens in the call site `printMe (5 ::Int)`.
+We have two
-in scope.
-The general instance for `Printable a`, and an specific instance for
+matching instances in scope.
+The general instance for `Printable a`, and an
-`Int`.
-We call it a 'general instance' because it can match any type, while the
+specific instance for `Int`.
+We call it a 'general instance' because it can
-instance for `Int` can only specifically match the `Int` type.
+match any type, while the instance for `Int` can only specifically match the
+`Int` type.

 Here GHC chooses to throw an error, rather than go with the more specific `Int`
 instance.
 This behavior could help the programmer to not accidentally override a